PaddlePaddle/PaddleDetection/configs/slim/README_en.md

 # 模型压缩

-In Paddle Detection, a complete tutorial and benchmarks for model compression based on [Paddle Slim](https://github.com/PaddlePaddle/PaddleSlim) are provided.
+In PaddleDetection, a complete tutorial and benchmarks for model compression based on [PaddleSlim](https://github.com/PaddlePaddle/PaddleSlim) are provided.
 Currently supported methods:

 - [clipping](prune)
 - [quantitative](quant)
 - [distillation](distill)
 - [The joint strategy](extensions)

 It is recommended that you use a combination of clipping and distillation training, or use clipping and quantization for test model compression.
-The following takes YOL Ov3 as an example to carry out cutting, distillation and quantization experiments.
+The following takes YOLOv3 as an example to carry out cutting, distillation and quantization experiments.

 ## Experimental Environment